ligato/docs/docs/plugins/linux-plugins.md

     At different times, VETHs are characterized as `devices`, `interfaces`, and `local tunnels`, and `connection endpoint`.
 Note that the VPP agent considers VETH to be an interface.

-VETH interfaces are created after both ends are defined and made known to the vpp-agent.
+VETH interfaces are created after both ends are defined and made known to the VPP agent.
 The single VETH can be conveyed to the VPP agent, but it is cached until its counterpart configuration appears.

 The type-specific configuration is of type `VethLink` and contains a mandatory field `peer_if_name`.
 This is the name of the adjacent VETH endpoint.
 Optionally, checksum offloading of the received and transmitted packets can be defined.